-The study of foreign languages has been an important part of the traditional liberal arts curriculum, but it is more relevant than ever in the interdependent global community of the 21t century.
-Knowledge of one or more foreign language is usually a requirement for students seeking a graduate degree or international employment.
-For anyone, it enriches communication skills, gives an edge in business, aids academic research, and deepens cultural understanding.
+The study of foreign languages has always been an important part of the liberal arts curriculum.
+It is more relevant than ever in the global community of the 21st century.
+Knowledge of a foreign language is often a requirement for students seeking an advanced degree.
+It is an invaluable asset for anyone seeking international employment or any career that involves global partnerships.
+For everyone, learning another language enriches communication skills, deepens cultural understanding, and gives an edge in business, academic research, and social engagement.

 The Department of Foreign Languages offers courses in many languages (including American Sign Language).
-All courses are designed to help students communicate in a language as quickly as possible, and modern languages are always taught in cultural context.
-Classes are conveniently scheduled, with course on weekdays and weekends in the morning, afternoon, and evening.
-Small class size ensures opportunities for all to engage actively in learning activities.
+All courses are designed to help students communicate in a language as quickly as possible and to offer insight into the cultures where those languages are spoken.
+Class sizes are small to ensure opportunities for all to engage actively in learning activities.

 Teaching English to Speakers of Other Languages (MA)

 English as a Second Language (Certificate)

 Teaching English to Speakers of Other Languages (Certificate)

 TESOL Summer Institute (Certificate)

 New York, NY email@example.com